martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Link selector.md

  3. The site might be using JavaScript `window.location` to change the URL.
 Web Scraper cannot handle this kind of navigation right now.

+## Configuration options

+ * selector - [CSS selector] [css-selector] for the link element from which the link for navigation will be extracted.
+ * multiple - multiple records are being extracted.
+Usually should be checked.

 ## Use cases

 **Navigate through multiple levels of navigation**